renchuqiao/BayesianDLM/README.md

   - processed_data.csv: This csv file contains all genes
   - processed_data_chromosome_1.csv: This csv file contains all genes from chromosome 1
   - processed_data_chromosome_2.csv: This csv file contains all genes from chromosome 2
-- DLM: This folder contains the Matlab implementation of DLM
+- DLM: This folder contains the Matlab implementation of DLM. main.py is the main script that would call the function ltpdf.m
 - simulation: This folder contains the python script that simulate DLM data
   - simulation_new.py: This is the python script that simulate data based on graphical model
   - simulation_10genes.xlsx: this is the simulated data: 10 genes with 47 data points.
 This is the small input file that can be tested on our DLM code.